Subgaussian 1-cocycles on discrete groups: Introduction

-\end{theorem} Bakry--Emery's $\Ga_2$-criterion states that there exists $\al>0$ such that $\Ga_2^\psi(f,f)\ge \al \Ga^\psi(f,f)$ for all $f\in LG$ for which both $\Ga_2^\psi(f,f)$ and $\Ga^\psi(f,f)$ are well-defined.
-In fact, as observed in \cite{JZ12}, in our context this condition is equivalent to the algebraic condition that $\Ga_2^\psi-\al \Ga^\psi$ is a positive semidefinite form.
-In the same paper, we also showed that the passage from Theorem \ref{mthe} to the following global result is just technical but natural. \begin{cor} Suppose the $\Ga_2$-criterion holds for the cn-length function $\psi$ on a group $G$.
+\end{theorem} Note that Theorem \ref{mthe} is a result for individual elements.
+As a property of the group von Neumann algebra, we hope to show that \eqref{pcr3} holds for all $f\in LG$.
+Recall Bakry--Emery's $\Ga_2$-criterion \cite{BE85}: There exists $\al>0$ such that $\Ga_2^\psi(f,f)\ge \al \Ga^\psi(f,f)$ for all $f\in LG$ for which both $\Ga_2^\psi(f,f)$ and $\Ga^\psi(f,f)$ are well-defined.
+As observed in \cite{JZ12}, in our context this condition is equivalent to the algebraic condition that $\Ga_2^\psi-\al \Ga^\psi$ is a positive semidefinite form.
+The domain of $\Ga_2$ is typically smaller than that of $\Ga$.
+Therefore, it is possible that $\Ga_2(f,f)$ is not well defined for some element $f\in LG$ while \eqref{pcr3} still holds for this element.
+However, by \cite{JZ12}*{Corollary 4.8}, we know that \eqref{pcr3} always holds for all $f\in LG$ provided $\Ga_2(f,f)\ge \al\Ga(f,f)$ for all $f\in\cz G$, because $\cz G$ is a weakly dense subalgebra of $LG$.
+Let us record this as the following result. \begin{cor} Suppose the $\Ga_2$-criterion holds for the cn-length function $\psi$ on a group $G$.
 Then we have the $L_p$ Poincar\'e inequalities \eqref{pcr3} for all $f\in LG$ and $2\le p<\8$ whenever the right-hand side of \eqref{pcr3} is finite.
 Therefore, the 1-cocycle $b_\psi$ is subgaussian. \end{cor}

 Our motivation to study this problem comes from both noncommutative harmonic analysis and probability theory.
-In noncommutative harmonic analysis, Poincar\'e inequalities are closely related to noncommutative Riesz transform and smooth Fourier multiplier theory developed in \cites{JM10,JMP}.
+In noncommutative harmonic analysis, Poincar\'e inequalities are closely related to noncommutative Riesz transform and smooth Fourier multiplier theory developed in \cite{JM10,JMP}.
 In probability theory, precise moment estimation of random variables could be the starting point of various results, including concentration and transportation inequalities.